hxxtsxxh/CommuRide/README.md

-When you first download the project, in your terminal, type `npx expo install`.
+When you first download the project, in your terminal, type `yarn install`.
+Then `npx expo install`.
 Then, type `npx expo start`.

 Names: Manish Chakka, Aneesh Karanam, Heet Shah, Keshav Kapur